Package 'mpindex'

 Value

-Returns the file location of the output generated.
+Returns the normalised file path of the generated Excel file.

 Examples